-A portfolio is an organized collection of your best work which showcases your skills, capabilities and accomplishments, especially in a creative field such as architecture where it becomes a requirement and has to be well designed to be able to achieve its purposes.
+A portfolio is an organized collection of your best work that showcases your skills, capabilities, and accomplishments, especially in a creative field such as architecture where it becomes a requirement and has to be well designed to be able to achieve its purposes.
 Here we provide you with some tips to follow in order to design a good architecture portfolio.

 4. Be selective about what you include.

 Don’t just grab every element and don’t try to force every single sketch and drawing just to show the amount of time and effort you invested in each project.
 Take the time to select the best elements that can communicate the ideas behind the project and that emphasize what you want the reviewers to focus on.
 It is not necessary to include all the plans, sections, and renderings, sometimes only one picture of a model or one diagram with minimum descriptions can be enough.

 Don’t include only one category of architecture projects in your portfolio such as only residential or landscape.
 It is good to focus on a specific type depending on the firm that you’re applying for and what they’re interested in but this doesn’t mean that you should ignore the rest.
 It is preferable to provide a variety of different projects in order to highlight your skills and capabilities on different scales.

 6. Quality over quantity.

 Presenting every single work you have ever done, from your first year in architecture school until the present, is something you should really avoid, as it makes your portfolio very long and boring to read and also shows your lack of self-evaluation.
 An ideal portfolio will contain up to 6 or 8 of the projects that you believe can reflect the best of your working skills.
 So be sure to take the time to pick up the works with the best quality.

 7. Showcase the design process.